 Let’s Have Some Fun!

 We will begin the day with a brief review of the learning cycle and adult learning principles.
 We will also discuss the value of games in training.
-Participants will then have an opportunity to share their favorite training game.
+Participants will then have an opportunity to share their favourite training game.

 Getting Everyone on Board